superdurszlak/superdurszlak.github.io/_posts/2024-10-13-money-growing-on-trees-easily-overlooked-cost-saving-opportunities.md

 ## Summary

-While by no means exhaustive, the examples of cost inefficiencies
+While by no means exhaustive, these examples of cost inefficiencies should give an idea of how cost inefficiencies manifests themselves in distributed systems, most notably in cloud-based microservice architecture, and how they could be addressed.

+Moreover, these particular case studies show that cost reduction does not necessarily mean giving up the quality - on the contrary, in case of distributed systems it is not uncommon for cost optimization and quality improvements to go hand in hand.
+If the root cause of cost inefficiency is over-engineering, over-provisioning or unsuitable architecture, addressing these issues can be in fact beneficial for Software Engineers building and maintaining these systems.